 - The name of the IRS officer who is in charge of your case

-The letter will also carefully address each finding issue that the IRS stated in your audit letter, provide all documentation attached to your letter, and request a time and date to meet and resolve the finding issues.
+The letter will also carefully address each finding issue stated in your IRS audit letter, provide all documentation attached to your letter, and request a time and date to meet and resolve the finding issues.

 While it may be tempting to write the letter yourself, there is some risk involved.
-An audit response letter must be flawless, dotting every I and crossing every T, precisely to the IRS’ specifications, one mistake could delay a resolution to your audit.
+An audit response letter must be flawless, dotting every I and crossing every T, precisely to the IRS’s specifications.
+One mistake could delay a resolution to your audit.